3aglew0/xunilGub/README.md

 - [Authors](#authors)

 # Introduction
 xunilGub is a PoC "malware" application with good intentions that aims to stress your anti-malware system.
-It performs a bunch of common malware tricks with the goal of seeing if you stay under the radar.
+It performs a bunch of common malware tricks with the goal of seeing if you stay under the radar. xunilGub works on Linux systems.

 ![output](picture/output.png?raw=true)